Underground Storage Tank Removal Contractor

 Discovering the Underground Storage Tank

 Typically, underground storage tanks come to light during environmental due diligence study periods.
 For instance, a Phase 1 Environmental Site Assessment might identify records of a fuel-containing UST on-site.
-And afterward, a Phase 2 Environmental Site Assessment might identify the physical location of the underground storage tank and recommend removal.
+Afterward, a Phase 2 Environmental Site Assessment might identify the physical location of the underground storage tank and recommend removal.
 However, without the ability to reference proper UST system records, contractors cannot be certain about subsurface conditions.
 Thus, a geophysical survey helps close such gaps by reasonable presumption.

 Geophysical Survey to Locate the UST & Other Pipes